Emil Botta: Final years

 Botta remained somewhat dissatisfied with Un dor fără sațiu, and in summer 1976 asked Acterian to record in writing his corrections for any future prints.
 As the latter notes, Botta was by then "physically decomposed" by decades of "physical and spiritual wastefulness."
 His last encounters also included an interview with Flacăras George Arion; in late 1976, he appeared in Aurel Baranga's Premiera, structured as a play within a film and as a satirical take on acting itself.
 Shortly after the devastating earthquake of March 1977, Botta stopped visiting Florescu's shop, ostensibly because the owner was being harassed by communist militiamen.
 He visited the National Village Museum to witness the arrival of peasants from Țara Hațegului (Cerbăl and Ciulpăz), led there by a local poet, Eugen Evu.
 He and Evu conversed with each other, with Botta expressing his wish to visit the region; on the spot, he composed one of his final poems, Pădurencele ("Women of the Forest").
 In mid-1977, he had checked into Bucharest's Sahia Hospital, to monitor his ventricular fibrillation.
 A final selection of his new poetry appeared in Viața Românească at around the same time.

 Botta is known to have died in hospital on the morning of 24 July, though the details are disputed.
 According to one account, this was during a routine checkup, immediately after he had replied to the attending physician that he was feeling "very well"; another version is that he died alone, shortly after finishing a final cigarette, and still awaiting for the doctors to see him.
 The ultimate cause was cardiac arrest.
 He was buried at Plot 121 in Bellu cemetery, with a ceremony attended by Martinescu and two other surviving members of the "Ship of Failures".
-The grave contrasted its monumental surrounding for only carrying a simple, wooden cross.
+The grave contrasted its monumental surroundings by only carrying a simple, wooden cross.
 Pascu, who visited Botta's apartment in the aftermath, proposed to conserve his belongings and have them sent to the TNB museum, but found that his request was being ignored.